Adaro

 Capital

-In 2022, MBP barged a total of 57.6 million tonnes of coal which belonged to the Adaro Group.
 MBP will continue to capitalize the extensive experience of serving large-scale coal operations and operating stronger barging fleet that can withstand rough weather conditions for both sister companies and third parties.

-HBI also transports fuel from IBT’s Pulau Laut terminal to Kelanis using 3 (three) units of fuel oil transportation barges (FOTB) and to Muara Tuhup using 2 (two) units of self-propelled oil barges (SPOB).
-In 2022, IBT has served bunkering fuel to barges in Kelanis using SPOB with capacity 250 kl.
-In the same year, HBI barged a total of 580 million liters of fuel.
+HBI also operates 3 (three) units of fuel oil transportation barges (FOTB) and 3 (three) units of self-propelled oil barges (SPOB) to serve fuel transportation of the Adaro Group companies.
+In 2023, HBI barged a total of 651 million liters of fuel.

 After obtaining the concession from the Port Authority of Banjarmasin on September 15, 2018 for the right to carry out commercial operations at Taboneo, on May 10, 2019, IMPT officially commenced operations to handle port control and vessel placements in coal transshipment area by separating vessels based on sizes, such as Handymax, Panamax, and Capesize.